MQ-software-carpentry/intro-active-data-management/_episodes/01-introduction.md

 ---
 title: "Introduction"
-teaching: 5
+teaching: 10
-exercises: 10
+exercises: 20
 questions:
 - "What are the objectives of this workshop?"
 objectives:
 - "Learn who your fellow students are with an Icebreaker"
-- "Sign into the shared editable document"
+- "Sign into the shared editable document and do some jargon busting"
 keypoints:
 - "First key point.
 Brief Answer to questions.
 (FIXME)"
 ---